 NYSPHSAA Holds Quarterly Executive Committee Meeting in Saratoga

-Latham, NY- The New York State Public High School Athletic Association (NYSPHSAA) held its quarterly meeting of its Executive Committee in Saratoga Springs on Thursday, May 2nd.
+Latham, NY- The New York State Public High School Athletic Association (NYSPHSAA) held its quarterly meeting of the Executive Committee on Wednesday, October 21 at the Embassy Suites in Saratoga Springs.
 The Committee voted on several key proposals important to the Association’s 787-member schools.

-The meeting was called to order by President Paul Harrica at 9:00 am with adjournment at 12:10 pm.
-The next meeting of the NYSPHSAA Executive Committee will be in conjunction with the Central Committee meeting at Turning Stone Resort July 30-August 1, 2019.
+The meeting was called to order by President Julie Bergman at 9:00 am and concluded at 11:46 am.
+The next meeting of the NYSPHSAA Executive Committee will be Wednesday, February 3rd in Saratoga Springs.

 About NYSPHSAA (Twitter: @NYSPHSAA | Facebook: NYSPHSAA | YouTube: NYSPHSAASports):